 This lighthouse also carries the name of the island on which it is situated.
-It's surrounded by endless open sea.
+It's surrounded by the endless open sea.
 The stone ground-floor house was built in 1878 on the highest point of the island (100m), upon a cliff.
-However, the island was well know even before, archaeological sites and remains confirm this.
+However, the island was well known even before, archaeological sites and remains confirm this.

-Interesting note: on the north part of the island there is a sea water lake that can be reached from the sea by diving through a cave.
+Interesting note: on the north part of the island there is a seawater lake that can be reached from the sea by diving through a cave.

 The lighthouse Host is probably one of the first things many visitors see when the ferry or yacht approaches the island of Vis.
-Situated just outside the town of Vis, this little island and it's lighthouse carry the name by English officer Sir William Host who participated in a battle near by in 1811.
-In this battle between Englishman and Frenchman and Sir Host was of course the winner.
+Situated just outside the town of Vis, this little island and it's lighthouse carry the name by English officer Sir William Host who participated in a battle nearby in 1811.
+In this battle between Englishman and Frenchman and Sir Host was, of course, the winner.

 Prišnjak is a lighthouse built in 1886 on the islet of the same name which guides sailors entering the Murter archipelago.
 The islet itself is impressive to see because it's covered with a „stone lace“ - stone walls dividing it on small agricultural plots.